fdazen/fda-documentation/accounting.md

- - You will notice that your account comes with four default labels which are commonly used by hotels.
-To add a new Label, click on the blue link _Add Label_:
+ - To add a new Label, click on the blue link _Add Label_:

 ![Accounting_44.png]({{site.baseurl}}/images/Accounting_44.png)